Build and maintain momentum

 Check out Asana integrations to get even more mileage out of apps you already use, and see how these integrations can make your workflow more efficient.

-With more teams and work going into Asana, you might find that Asana Premium or Enterprise better suit your company’s needs and teams’ workflows.
+With more teams and work going into Asana, you might find that Asana Premium, Business, or Enterprise better suit your company’s needs and teams’ workflows.
 Get more value out of Asana with in-depth reporting across projects, more admin control, additional powerful features like custom fields and templates, and get set up for success with a Customer Success Manager.

 Once you and your team have confidence about tracking all your work in Asana, you might see other opportunities to introduce Asana to more teams.
 For more tips and guidance about how to make this happen, keep reading in We’re expanding our use of Asana.